benkaiser/stretto/README.md

 ### Features Implemented

-- Play songs
-- Move between tracks
+- Play songs and move between tracks
 - View full-resolution cover art
-- Create playlists and add songs to them
+- Full playlist support
+- Multiple selection
-- Repeat and repeat one
+- Repeat, repeat one and shuffle
+- Search functionality

 ### Short-Term planned features

-- Better playlist management (removing songs)
-- Search functionality
-- Favourite artists section
-- Implement shuffling correctly
+- Cross-device syncing over network (between computers and android devices)
 - Remote controlling from other devices (i.e. phones, tablets, other computers)
 - Mobile viewing, so one may play and listen their library in an intuitive interface for a mobile phone
+- Favourite artists section